haruhi-s/vscode-emacs/README.md

 This is emacs like plugin for Visual Studio Code.

+## Building
+Run git clone for this repo.
+Run npm install vscode under this repo.
+Run `code .` and press `F5` to debug in a new instance of VSCode.
+Make changes and `F5` to see changes.

 ## Operation
 Use `Shift+DEL` to cut to clipboard, the `Ctrl+C` is not overridden.
 Use `Shift+Insert` to paste from clipboard.